-For deaths in 2013, estates with a total value of more than $5.25 million may be subject to the Delaware estate tax.
+For deaths in 2014, estates with a total value of more than $5.34 million may be subject to the Delaware estate tax.
 (The exempt amount for 2013 was $5.25 million; the state exemption amount changes with the federal estate tax exemption amount.)

 Your estate could owe Delaware estate tax even if you’re not a state resident.
 If you own valuable real estate in Delaware or have other tangible assets there, your estate will have to file a return.

 Note: Under a "sunset" provision in prior law, the Delaware estate tax was to have ended on July 1, 2013.
 In March of 2013, the state legislature passed legislation repealing the sunset provision.

 Will Your Estate Have to File a Delaware Return?